 Gain access to privately held securities through private placement.
 The offerings span a wide range of required funding commitment and return opportunities.

 Expand your opportunities

 With this, investors are able to buy shares to a closed group of investors rather than through the open market.

 In a private placement, a company sells shares of private placement stock or funds in the company in exchange for cash.
 This type of investment allows investors to purchase shares of entities, like hedge funds, oil and gas funds, and private stock that isn’t publicly traded or registered with the SEC.

-Do your due diligence before investing in private placements.
-Because these often aren’t regulated by the SEC, your initial investigations are extra key.
+Do your due diligence before investing in private placements as some are not regulated by the SEC.
+A financial professional can help with your review.

-Investors are encouraged to do adequate research or contact a broker/financial advisor, attorney or CPA to determine if private placements are an appropriate investment.
 Once you have determined that a private placement is suitable for you, it can be purchased with your Self-Directed IRA or another retirement account at Mainstar Trust.
-Click here to find out how to use a Mainstar Trust account to invest in a private placement.
+Click below to find out how to use a Mainstar Trust account to invest in a private placement.